SeldonIO/seldon-core/doc/source/streaming/knative_eventing.md

 What this means is that you can create further triggers that could perform other actions with the resulting data.

-THe triggers will have to match the cloudevent headers, which are standardised by the SeldonDEployment, and are of the following format:
+The triggers will have to match the cloudevent headers, which are standardised by the SeldonDeployment, and are of the following format:

 ```text
 Ce-Id: SeldonDeployment unique request ID